City Index Guide – Read our In-Depth City Index Review

 Yes, City Index offer a guaranteed Stop Loss order.

-When there is no free margin left with the client, City Index will stop your own positions.
-If the losses in the stopped out position exceeds your account balance, you might experience a negative account balance.
+When there is no free margin left together with the client, City Index will cease your own positions.
+If the losses in the ceased out position exceeds your account balance, you may encounter a negative account balance.

 Does City Index allow hedging?